On Existence of Truthful Fair Cake Cutting Mechanisms: Conclusion and Future Work

 \begin{openP} Does there exist an $\alpha>0$ such that there exists a truthful, $\alpha$-approximately proportional mechanism? \end{openP}

+Designing dominant-strategy truthful mechanisms for piecewise-constant value density functions is still a largely unexplored research area.
+To the best of our knowledge, there is no ``natural'' dominant-strategy truthful mechanism if agents' value density functions are piecewise-constant.
+We only know some ``unnatural'' truthful mechanisms that either are oblivious to one or more agents' valuation (e.g., allocate the whole cake to a fixed single agent, allocate the cake evenly to $n$ agents such that each agent receives a length of $\frac1n$ disregarding agents' valuations, etc), or cannot even guarantee each agent a positive value (e.g., the mechanism can arbitrarily fix two different allocations $(A_1,\ldots,A_n)$ and $(A_1',\ldots,A_n')$ and let the $n$ agents vote for the more preferred allocation; this mechanism is truthful and non-oblivious to all agents' valuations, but some agents may receive pieces with a zero value).
+These mechanisms cannot guarantee even the minimum level of fairness.

-Indeed, the author does not even know the existence of a truthful mechanism that guaranteeing each agent a positive value.
-If the answer to the following open problem is no, we have the same impossibility result as the result of~\citet{branzei2015dictatorship} for Robertson-Webb query model.
+Indeed, we do not even know the existence of a truthful mechanism that guarantees each agent a positive value.
+If the answer to the following open problem is no, we have the same impossibility result as the result of Br{\^a}nzei and Miltersen~\cite{branzei2015dictatorship} for the Robertson-Webb query model.

 \begin{openP} Does there exist a truthful mechanism that always allocates each agent a subset on which the agent has a positive value? \end{openP}

 Of course, if agents are hungry, the answer to the problem above is yes, as the mechanism can just allocate $[0,1]$ to the agents such that each agent receives a length of $\frac1n$, disregarding the agents' reports.